Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 \section{Self-Dual \VOA{}s}

 In this section we study nice, self-dual \voa{}s.
-In particular, we recall how the results from the previous section can be used to classify these \voa{}s in central charge $24$ \cite{Hoe17}.
-This classification result and the corresponding statement about the internal structure of the \voa{}s (especially their associated lattices) will, together with \autoref{sec:orbifold}, help us in \autoref{sec:class} to determine the $2$-neighbourhood graph in central charge $24$.
+We recall how the results from \autoref{sec:voas} can be used to classify these \voa{}s, in particular in central charge $24$ \cite{Hoe17}.
+This classification result and the corresponding statement about the internal structure of these \voa{}s (like their associated lattices) will be the starting point for the determination of the $2$-neighbourhood graph of central charge $24$ in \autoref{sec:class}, together with the orbifold construction described in \autoref{sec:orbifold}.